tebri11/en-for-designers/03-aboutness/case-study.md

 ---

 The whole visual identity describes the wedding day of my sister and her husband.
-I created a program for the wedding day, a voucher for newlyweds like a gift, welcome poster (without welcome drink:)), wedding invitation, and invitation to the wedding table.
+I created a schedule, a voucher for newlyweds like a gift, welcome poster (without welcome drink:)), wedding invitation, and invitation to the wedding table.

 1. I used thin font, cold colors with light pink.
 2. All sheets of paper were created with strong, silver paper.